amjadmajid/llm_toaster/README.md

 You can continue interacting with the model by providing new prompts, or type `exit` to quit.

 ## BabyGPT
-Download a pre-trained babyGPT (210 million parameters) from [Here](https://drive.google.com/drive/folders/140u7ScsKUuTnj103B9vTY6YbhU_GOykH?usp=sharing)
+Download a pre-trained babyGPT (a 210M parameters model) from [Here](https://drive.google.com/drive/folders/140u7ScsKUuTnj103B9vTY6YbhU_GOykH?usp=sharing)

 ## Troubleshooting
 If you encounter any issues, please check the following: